Markim Hall, Second Floor

 The essence of off-campus study finances at Macalester is simple enough: students pay Macalester tuition for the off-campus study semester, plus the room and board of the program or overseas university.
 Even if the program or university tuition is less than Macalester’s, Macalester students pay Macalester tuition.
 On the other hand, if the off-campus tuition is more than Macalester’s -- a rare event -- the student pays the higher sum.

-In practice this means that for most students the financial differences between a regular semester and the off-campus semester are marginal.
+In practice, most students find the financial differences between a regular semester and the off-campus semester to be marginal.
 The biggest difference comes in the cost of transportation; after that come incidental costs such as passports, visas, pre-departure medical exams, living costs of the destination (Paris, Tokyo, Oslo and others are expensive), walking-around money, and discretionary travel.
 All of these vary enormously from place to place.

 Every student approved by Macalester will receive a Cost Sheet.
 The Cost Sheet estimates a student’s educational expenses for the semester -- tuition, living costs, travel, etc. A copy goes to Macalester’s Financial Aid Office for the adjustment of the student’s financial aid for the off-campus semester.
 Students and parents get a copy too.